vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

   bad even in tamer scenarios (for instance, if Alameda had openly gone bankrupt and FTX had died out with the collapse of the FTT).

-* I suspect that altruistic impact is less linear in money, and that there are a lot of other details about the way things play out, that affect altruistic impact.
+* I suspect that altruistic impact is less than linear in money, and that there are a lot of other details about the way things play out, that affect altruistic impact.
 For instance, I suspect that FTX could have had a significant positive impact if it had quit with SBF making enough to earmark a billion dollars for charity.
 That would have been enough money to champion the values and start a pattern of altruism that ultimately could have been continued by other donors